canonical/spark-client-snap/README.md

 We are excited to share this initiative with the community.
 Although the project is in it's nascent stages, we are always on the lookout to collaborate with great engineers.
-If you think you have a great idea to delight the Spark community, please follow engage with us on [Github](https://github.com/canonical/spark-client-snap) and [Discourse](https://discourse.charmhub.io/tag/spark).
+If you think you have a great idea to delight the Spark community, follow and engage with us on [Github](https://github.com/canonical/spark-client-snap) and [Discourse](https://discourse.charmhub.io/tag/spark).